Reviews You Can Rely On

 Value

 While the Milwaukee M18 is certainly not an inexpensive tool, it is a quality one.
 We find the value of this saw to be relative to one's need for the pro-level performance it delivers.
-If you are going to be putting the saw to work frequently on demanding tasks, then the value increases because it won't let you down.
-However, if the saw will be used infrequently on DIY projects around the house, then one's need for such a tool will decrease and with it the value.
-That said, this tool is a great investment if you plan on doing more and larger projects in your free time as it will stand up to whatever you throw at it over the years.
+If you plan to use the saw frequently for demanding tasks, its value increases because it won't let you down.
+However, if the saw will be used infrequently on DIY projects around the house, you likely can get away with a less powerful saw.
+That said, this tool is a great investment if you plan on doing more and larger projects in your free time, as it will stand up to whatever you throw at it over the years.

 Conclusion